 - 'ensure consistency with the development plan's Local Plan strategy for meeting identified requirements for sustainable development; - not include land which it is unnecessary to keep permanently open; - where necessary, identify in their plans areas of safeguarded land between the urban area and the Green Belt, in order to meet longer term development needs stretching well beyond the plan period; - make clear that the safeguarded land is not allocated for development at the present time.
-Planning permission for the permanent development of safeguarded land should only be granted following an update to a plan a local plan review which proposes the development;

-- be able to demonstrate satisfy themselves that Green Belt boundaries will not need to be altered at the end of the development plan period; and - define boundaries clearly, using physical features that are readily recognisable and likely to be permanent'. - 3.10 Paragraph 145 contains new guidance stating that, 'once Green Belts have been defined, local planning authorities should plan positively to enhance their beneficial use, such as looking for opportunities to provide access; to provide opportunities for outdoor sport and recreation; to retain and enhance landscapes, visual amenity and biodiversity; or to improve damaged and derelict land'.
-Again, it is considered that this new requirement does not impact on the methodology for undertaking a Green Belt review. - 3.11 It is concluded that, for the purposes of undertaking a Green Belt review, national policy remains broadly the same.
+Planning permission for the permanent development of safeguarded land should only be granted following an update to a plan a local plan review which proposes the development; - be able to demonstrate satisfy themselves that Green Belt boundaries will not need to be altered at the end of the development plan period; and - define boundaries clearly, using physical features that are readily recognisable and likely to be permanent'. - 3.11 Paragraph 150 contains guidance stating that, 'once Green Belts have been defined, local planning authorities should plan positively to enhance their beneficial use, such as looking for opportunities to provide access; to provide opportunities for outdoor sport and recreation; to retain and enhance landscapes, visual amenity and biodiversity; or to improve damaged and derelict land'.
+The final sentence of paragraph 147 introduces a requirement for compensatory improvements to remaining Green Belt land, although it is considered that this new requirement does not impact on the methodology for undertaking a Green Belt review. - 3.12 It is concluded that, for the purposes of undertaking a Green Belt review, national policy remains broadly the same.
 The updated guidance clarifies the hierarchy by which land should be removed from the Green Belt and introduces the requirement for compensatory improvements to offset the impact of removing land from the Green Belt.
-Further details regarding compensatory improvements is provided in Section 7. - 3.12 Due regard should also be given to relevant case law.
-Calverton Parish Council v Nottingham City Council, Broxtowe Borough Council and Gedling Borough Council [2015] EWHC 1078 (Admin) and Compton Parish Council v Guildford Borough Council [2019] EWHC 3242 (Admin) both considered how the test of whether exceptional circumstances should be applied and how it is a matter for the Council to reach a sound planning judgment on whether exceptionality exists in the circumstances.
+Further details regarding compensatory improvements are provided in Section 7. - 3.13 Due regard should also be given to relevant case law.
+Calverton Parish Council v Nottingham City Council, Broxtowe Borough Council and Gedling Borough Council [2015] EWHC 1078 (Admin) and Compton Parish Council v Guildford Borough Council [2019] EWHC 3242 (Admin) both considered how the test of whether exceptional circumstances exist should be applied and how it is a matter for the Council to reach a sound planning judgment on whether exceptionality exists in the circumstances.
 There is a recognised two-stage approach which can be followed to provide the necessary evidence and justification to identify that exceptional circumstances exist to alter the Green Belt.
-Further detail is provided within Section 7 of this Background Paper. - 3.13 In conclusion, it is considered that national policy in relation to Green Belt review remains substantively unchanged since the previous Green Belt reviews which informed the preparation of the Aligned Core Strategies were undertaken.
-To summarise:- - $\circ~$ The purposes of including land in the Green Belt remain unchanged. - Green Belt boundaries should only be altered where exceptional circumstances are fully evidenced and justified following the two stage approach outlined above. - It is the role of a Local Plan to formally revise Green Belt boundaries and to allocate land for development, having taken into account all relevant planning considerations. - This includes whether there are, in the first instance, exceptional circumstances for altering existing boundaries. - It is not the role of any Green Belt review to establish whether or not such exceptional circumstances exist, but if there is a need to alter Green Belt boundaries, the review is intended to inform how this might best be done. - The methodology for undertaking a Green Belt review remains unchanged.
+Further detail is provided within Section 7 of this Background Paper. - 3.14 In conclusion, it is considered that national policy in relation to Green Belt review remains substantively unchanged since the previous Green Belt reviews which informed the preparation of the Aligned Core Strategies were undertaken.
+To summarise:-

+- o The purposes of including land in the Green Belt remain unchanged. - Green Belt boundaries should only be altered where exceptional circumstances are fully evidenced and justified following the two-stage approach outlined above. - It is the role of a Local Plan to formally revise Green Belt boundaries and to allocate land for development, having taken into account all relevant planning considerations. - This includes whether there are, in the first instance, exceptional circumstances for altering existing boundaries. - o It is not the role of any Green Belt review to establish whether or not such exceptional circumstances exist, but if there is a need to alter Green Belt boundaries, the review is intended to inform how this might best be done. - o The methodology for undertaking a Green Belt review remains unchanged.